Exact densities of loops in O(1) dense loop model and of clusters in critical percolation on a cylinder II: rotated lattice: O(1) DLM, percolation and six-vertex model on a tilted lattice.

 As was noted above, to construct the transfer matrix for the model on the lattice in the standard orientation it would be enough to use a particular specialization $R(1/q)$ of the $R$-matrix, which we will refer to as normal vertices.

-It was shown in \cite{Fujimoto1996} that the use of auxiliary vertices obtained from other specializations allows one to introduce an effective tilt into the lattice.
+It was shown in \cite{Fujimoto1994,BY1995} that the use of auxiliary vertices obtained from other specializations allows one to introduce an effective tilt into the lattice.
 Note, that first solution of the problem of six-vertex model on the rotated lattice was given in \cite{LitvinPriezzhev1990} using the method based on the random walk representation of the Bethe ansatz.
-Here, we use the technique of \cite{Fujimoto1996}, where the Reader can consult about the details of the further construction.
+Here, we follow \cite{Fujimoto1996}, where the Reader can consult about the details of the further construction.